Thanks for visiting! Lottery Enrollment for the 2024-25 SCHOOL YEAR, GRADES 6-9 will open SOON.

 Founded to serve the diverse population of Salem, Salem Academy Charter School’s population is 47% white, 34% Hispanic, 12% African American, 5 % Asian; and 1.5% multi-racial.
 This school community includes Christian, Jewish, and Muslim students; and it includes gay, straight, and bisexual students.
 Salem Academy Charter School has set a priority on the creation of a school culture that celebrates diversity, supports learning, applauds success, and guarantees the physical, psychological, and emotional safety of its students.
 Salem Academy believes that every student is capable of success when held to high expectations and provided with structure, support, and consistency.

-Salem Academy offers a standards based, college preparatory academic program enhanced by honors level and Advanced Placement courses in the Upper School.
+Salem Academy offers a standards-based, college preparatory academic program enhanced by honors level and Advanced Placement courses in the Upper School.
 Academic prep learning center classes are provided for small groups of students who need extra help in specific subject areas.
-An extensive special education program supports students with Individualized Education Plans, and the academic staff includes two full time licensed ELL teachers.
-Most classroom teachers are RETELL trained as well.
+An extensive special education program supports students with Individualized Education Plans, and the academic staff includes licensed multilingual learner (ML) teachers.
+Classroom teachers are required to have an SEI endorsement as well.
 Art, music, physical education, and health are required elements of the program.
-Salem Academy competes in the Massachusetts Charter School Athletic Organization and supports a variety of extracurricular and after school activities.
+Salem Academy competes in the Massachusetts Charter School Athletic Organization and supports a variety of extracurricular and after-school activities.

 Salem Academy is located in Shetland Park, convenient to the residential Point Neighborhood and to the attractions of Pickering Wharf and the historic downtown area.
 An extended day and extended year allow for a full schedule of academic classes, enrichment programs, and the school’s signature Service Learning programs engaging students in structured community service projects that apply academic pursuit to actual practice.